Credit Suisse: 2009-2024

+In December 2022, Credit Suisse completed a CHF 4.00 bn capital increase by way of a CHF 2.24 bn rights issue and a CHF 1.80 bn private placing.

-On 9 February 2023, the bank reported an annual loss of CHF 7.3 bn, the biggest loss since the 2008 global financial crisis.
-On 14 March of that same year, Credit Suisse published its annual report for 2022 saying it had identified “material weaknesses” in controls over financial reporting.
+On 9 February 2023, the bank reported an annual loss of CHF 7.3bn, the biggest loss since the 2008 financial crisis.
+On 14 March of that same year, Credit Suisse published its annual report for 2022, saying it had identified “material weaknesses” in controls over financial reporting.

 Collapse

-On 15 March 2023, Credit Suisse' share price dropped nearly 25percent after Saudi National Bank, its largest investor, said it could not provide more financial assistance.
-The market price of the bank's unsecured bonds set for maturity in 2027 dropped to a low of 33percent of their par value on that day, down from being valued at 90percent of their par value at the beginning of the month.
+On 15 March 2023, Credit Suisse' share price dropped nearly 25% after Saudi National Bank, its largest investor, said it could not provide more financial assistance.
+The market price of the bank's unsecured bonds set for maturity in 2027 dropped to a low of 33% of their par value on that day, down from being valued at 90% of their par value at the beginning of the month.